Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 4

-、A company uses Microsoft Dynamics 365 Supply Chain Management.
+A company uses Microsoft Dynamics 365 Supply Chain Management.

 You are designing an AI supply chain process that meets the following requirements:

-Provides managers with AI-driven insights that surface key information from customer orders
+- Provides managers with AI-driven insights that surface key information from customer orders

-Helps planners use AI to anticipate future product needs more accurately You need to recommend which Microsoft Copilot features to include in the design.
+- Helps planners use AI to anticipate future product needs more accurately You need to recommend which Microsoft Copilot features to include in the design.

 What should you recommend for each requirement?
 To answer, select the appropriate options in the answer area.